bitext/rasa/README.md

 ```
 Send a query
 ```
-curl -X POST localhost:5000/parse -d '{"q":"Would you mind turn on the lights in the kitchen?"}' | python -m json.tool
+curl -X POST localhost:5000/parse -d '{"q":"Would you mind turning on the lights in the kitchen?"}' | python -m json.tool
 ```
 Output should look like this
 ```